korobochkin/mark-user-as-spammer/plugin/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Force delete active user sessions immediately after click "ban" link.
+* Completely new plugin architecture.
+* API for any other plugins.

 = 1.0.2 =
 * Prepare URL before output it.
 This plugin doesn't have XSS vulnerability like many others plugins (because we use `wp_nonce_url()` before output the links) but page may look incorrect if you try to open something like `site.com/users.php?"><script>alert('hi')</script>`.
 Script not working (thanks `wp_nonce_url()`) but markup looks crashed.